arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 *Which one would you choose?*

-Personally, I would pick a good integration test covering 70% of possible scenarios over any UI test covering 90%.
+Personally, I would pick a stable JVM-based integration test covering 70% of possible scenarios over any UI test running on an actual OS covering 90% with a chance of flakiness.
 The difference is just not worth it.

 * Development resources spent trying to stabilize non-controlled environments is a waste.
 * Anything even remotely flaky brings the opposite of confidence to developers.
   People just press the Restart button all over again, because at this point they are sure that the issue is with the environment and not the test itself.

+There is an element of compromise with JVM-based tests of course.
+Platform-specific code would not be tested since it is out of control.
+It is necessary to keep this in mind to establish a business-logic-to-platform-specifics ratio.
+If the application has a lot of business logic comparing with platform interactions — most likely the test coverage should be oriented on the logic.
+At the same time abstractions can help with testing out-of-reach areas, such as maps, notifications, location and tricky runtime permissions interactions.
+These things are impossible to control from a UI test without hacks or a process restart which will kill a test run.
+It is trivial to test these using thin abstractions over the framework code though.

 Besides, there is a technique called _Testing in Production_.
 This is not a joke.
 Monitoring, feature flags, A/B experiments and more — all of these are actually